 these substances do not pose a risk of genetic damage following human consumption.

-Is stevia safe for those with ragweed allergies?
+The big claim here is that stevia isn't safe for those with ragweed allergies.

 I thought for a period of time that I was allergic to stevia.

 I would use it and thought I was having sinus and eye symptoms from it.
 Over time I did a bunch of trials and errors and finally came to the conclusion that I am not allergic to it.

 Boy, was I thrilled.
 Please do note that stevia is related to daisies, chrysanthemums, ragweed or marigolds.

 It's possible that if you are allergic to these plants that you might have a cross-reaction to stevia.

 But that is not the case for everyone and I am proof positive of that.
 Bottom Line - Anyone can be allergic to anything.